 From Pho in the French Quarter to Bahn Mi in the Marigny, New Orleans is filled with a number of Asian-owned eateries that offer globally-inspired flavors in New Orleans.
-From Thai to Vietnamese, and sweet treats to seafood boils, these restaurants offer a wide range of the Asian cultures that make up New Orleans.
+From Vietnamese to Indian, and sweet treats to seafood boils, these restaurants offer a wide range of the Asian cuisines that add to the world-class New Orleans dining scene.

 This French Quarter Chinese restaurant has been turning heads and attracting lines since their opening in 2019.
 Their dumplings are a must try, and the prices are affordable.